openaps/docs/docs/docs/Troubleshooting/Flashing-and-updating-Jubilinux.md

 See also [the in-line troubleshooting steps](https://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html#troubleshooting)

-For different reasons, users come to need to re-flash from time to time, or build an install on hardware that may have been acquired second hand from another user.
+For different reasons, users come to need to reflash from time to time, or build an install on hardware that may have been acquired second hand from another user.
 With both Jubilinux, Edison Intel Tools, and OpenAPS getting less and less updates we are starting to see more and more issues cropping up getting a clean install.
 These tips may also help first timers.

 Important: Try to have two rigs, and only attempt to reflash and reinstall one if you have another working rig nearby looping.
 Give yourself time.
 If problems occur it can take hours (or days, especially if you are relying on community members advice online in different time zones!).
 So start early on a day you have some free time up your sleeve.